kchu25/mathematics/blog/general_topics/khomo.md

 - The 0-homogeneous function "absorbs" all scaling information
 - Addition requires **matching homogeneity** on both branches
 - Subsequent layers cannot recover what was lost
+- **Trick exists:** Decouple normalization statistics from the input being normalized
-- **Practical solutions exist:** Weight Normalization and NFNet architectures
+- **Practical solutions:** Weight Normalization and NFNet architectures